The Role of Big Data in Healthcare Improvements

 Tools like HealthMap and Google Flu Trends (now defunct but influential) have demonstrated how digital data can augment traditional epidemiological methods.

-Challenges in Implementing Big Data in Healthcare
+Challenges in Using Big Data in Healthcare

 References